UPPMAX/R-matlab-julia-HPC/lesson_plans/20250324_richel/README.md

 - run the R command to get the list of installed R packages
 - run an R script from the command-line

+I will have to simplify things :-) .

 Clusters used in the course (as taken from 'The important info about the course' document):